li9com/learn-openshift/lab01-lab-environment-overview/README.md

 Data will be discarded when cluster is destroyed
 ```

-Note! you need to run this command under the root account or using sudo as in the example above.
+Note!
+You need to run this command under the root account or using sudo as in the example above.

 - Make sure that the "oc" client is not connected to a cluster